Leventis Gallery Cyprus Art Heritage

 Larnaca Museum

 The Larnaca District Archaeological Museum houses discoveries from one of Cyprus's most important ancient port cities.
 The museum was inaugurated in 1969 and underwent major renovation in 2022, emerging with two new wings organized thematically.
-The collection showcases finds from the ancient city kingdom of Kition and major Neolithic settlements including Choirokoitia and Tenta Kalavasos. googlemaps Located just 100 meters from the Kition Bamboula archaeological site, the museum serves as an essential introduction to understanding Larnaca's 11,000 year history as a coastal trading center.
+The collection showcases finds from the ancient city kingdom of Kition and major Neolithic settlements including Choirokoitia and Tenta Kalavasos.
+Located just 100 meters from the Kition Bamboula archaeological site, the museum serves as an essential introduction to understanding Larnaca's 11,000 year history as a coastal trading center.
 The exhibits span from 8000 BC through the Roman period, demonstrating how Larnaca participated in Mediterranean wide trade networks while developing distinct local culture.
-Entry is free, making the museum accessible to all visitors regardless of…
+Entry is free, making the museum accessible to all visitors regardless of budget.…

 Read more